Dining Table Design Basics

 Allow at least 12" for the place settings at the ends of a table.
 If the table is to have a trestle or stretcher base that might encroach on knee room for the person seated at the end of a table, add even more room.
 Many historical examples exist where tavern tables had 14" of end overhang.

 Round tables are real space savers in that they don’t have the sharp corners.
 Plus, they curve away from a person seated at them, so it’s easier to slide in and out of one’s chair when in a tight room.
 Allow more room around the perimeter of a round table for a place setting because the place setting tapers like a pie wedge towards the center of the table.
-Twenty-six inches is good.
-Thirty inches is better.
-The formula for calculating the distance around a round table is pi (3.14159) multiplied by the diameter of the circle.
+26'' is good.
+30'' is better.
+The formula for calculating the circumference of a round table is pi (3.14159) multiplied by the diameter of the circle.

 Consider the room dimensions, too.

 People seated at a dining table need to be able to get in and out from their seats without feeling cramped.
 Leave 32" minimum back from the table edge for seating clearance, or you may find that someone is constantly upsetting the juice glasses, soup bowls, wine goblets…yikes!
 36'' is a better space to allow for pushing a chair back from the table.
 When you see a diner push a chair back from the table's edge, cross their legs or clasp their hands behind their heads in a pose of relaxation, get out your tape measure.
 You'll find they've taken up a minimum of 44" back from the table edge for this type of behavior.

 Dining tables are a very standard 30" in height.
 This is a dimension that is in the middle of two undesirable extremes.
 Shorter tables are hard to get one's legs under.
 And higher tables put one’s plate uncomfortably high.
 Dining table legs are 29", which leaves about an inch for top thickness.
 If you’re planning on a top thicker than one inch, you can shorten the 29" legs to maintain a finished height of 30".